Applying for self-accrediting authority

 - Important update: See our Coronavirus (COVID-19) – latest regulatory advice page for relevant updates

-Registered higher education providers can apply for authority to self-accredit one or more courses of study.
+Registered Institutes of Higher Education can apply for authority to self-accredit one or more courses of study.
 The authority to self-accredit courses can be granted for all current and future courses, or for specific courses, fields of education and/or levels.

 The authority to self-accredit courses is a significant responsibility.
 Providers who self-accredit their courses of study are accountable for: